AlinNast/AIModel/README.md

 This is the first Machine learning project implemented from scratch,

-So far, The Value object is here to represent what a tensor in pytorch is, but its data is not a tensor but a single value, it stores a grad and knows the operation and the other values it came from,
+So far, The Value object is here to represent what a tensor in pytorch is, but its data is not a tensor but a single value, or a scalar.
+It stores a grad and knows the operation and the other values it came from.

 By calculating the local and general derivative, the gradient is set to the Value object

-Next step was to build the neural network, first i define a Neuron
+Next step was to build the neural network, first I defined a Neuron.

 Neuron has a array o weights (Value object), array size is = to Number of inputs array size is eqal to the number of inputs, also stores a bias, upon calling a neruon it returns: